Roving Reactor Project

-The River Reactor Project is a large-scale public art project intended to bring attention to the potential of nuclear energy, and in particular nuclear microreactors.
+The Roving Reactor Project is a large-scale public art project intended to bring attention to the potential of nuclear energy, and in particular nuclear microreactors.

 We believe that these remarkable devices — and nuclear energy in general — deserve a far larger role in our conversations about both climate change and global energy poverty.